ZXBYNXK/Grads/README.md

- ## [✔] Add Stylesheet and JavaScript files in the public directory (Import it into index.pug).
+ ## [✔] Add Stylesheet and JavaScript files in the public directory & link it to Pug.
 <pre>
     [+] Add a script.js and stylesheet.css file in public directory (touch or code public/script.js & public/stylesheet.css).

     [+] See <a href="https://github.com/DariusRain/Grads/blob/master/grads/public/index.js">public/script.js</a> & <a href="https://github.com/DariusRain/Grads/blob/master/grads/public/styles.css">public/stylesheet.css</a> )
 </pre>